DSharpPlus/DSharpPlus/docs/articles/commands/intro.md

 Right now, your bot is console-mute.
 Let's change it.
 Let's make it output all information about its state and doings.

-To do that, add the following options to your `DiscordConfig`:
+To do that, add the following options to your `DiscordConfiguration`:

 ```cs
 UseInternalLogHandler = true,